 Penn Plax Cascade 1500

-Penn Plax Cascade 1500 canister filter is the largest-sized member of this series and suitable for aquariums up to 200-gallon size.
+Penn Plax Cascade 1500 canister filter is the largest-sized member of this series and is suitable for aquariums up to 200-gallon size.
 This unit consists of five media baskets and works at 350 GPH.
 It is useable in large freshwater and marine aquariums.
 The dimension of the item is 11.5 x 20.5 x 12 inches.

 Fantastic Features Of Penn Plax Cascade Canister Aquarium Filter